JanezSedeljsak/network-utils/README.md

 4. **Eigenvector Centrality**: This measure assigns relative scores to all nodes in the network based on the concept that connections to high-scoring nodes contribute more to the score of the node in question than equal connections to low-scoring nodes.

 5. **PageRank**: This is a variant of Eigenvector Centrality, used by Google to rank websites in their search engine results.
 It measures the importance of each node within the network.

+<h3>Edge importance</h3>

+1. **Edge Betweenness**: This is a measure of centrality and is defined as the number of shortest paths between pairs of nodes that run along it.
+If an edge has high betweenness then it controls a high amount of flow between nodes.

+2. **Edge Closeness**: This is a measure of the mean shortest path length from a given edge to all other edges in the graph.
+The more central an edge is, the closer it is to all other edges.

+3. **Edge Eigenvector Centrality**: This is a measure of the influence of a node in a network.
+It assigns relative scores to all nodes in the network based on the concept that connections to high-scoring nodes contribute more to the score of the node in question than equal connections to low-scoring nodes.

+4. **Random Walk Accessibility**: This measure is based on the idea of a random walker traversing the network and uses the probability of reaching each node from a given starting node in a certain number of steps.